Whole Woman's Health v. Hellerstedt

 Whole Woman's Health v.
-Hellerstedt, 579 U.S. 582 (2016), was a landmark decision of the US Supreme Court decided on June 27, 2016.
+Hellerstedt, 579 U.S. 582 (2016), was a landmark decision of the United States Supreme Court announced on June 27, 2016.
 The Court ruled 5–3 that Texas cannot place restrictions on the delivery of abortion services that create an undue burden for women seeking an abortion.
-On June 28, 2016, the Supreme Court refused to hear challenges from Wisconsin and Mississippi where federal appeals courts had struck down similar laws.
-Other states with similar laws may also be impacted.
+On June 28, 2016, the Supreme Court refused to hear challenges from Wisconsin and Mississippi where federal appeals courts had enjoined the enforcement of similar laws.

+The decision in Hellerstedt has not been good law since the Supreme Court repudiated Roe v.
+Wade and the right to abortion in Dobbs v.
+Jackson Women's Health Organization, 597 U.S. 215 (2022).

 Background

 In 2013, Texas passed a law, H.B.
 2, placing a series of restrictions on abortion clinics within the state.
 In November 2013, one of H.B.
 2's requirements that abortion providers have admitting privileges at a hospital within 30 miles took effect.
 In the time since the admitting privileges requirement took effect, the number of abortion clinics in Texas declined from 42 to 19.

 The law also required abortion providers to meet the same standards as ambulatory surgical centers and to upgrade their building, safety, parking, and staffing to meet the standards of a hospital room.
 Whole Woman's Health, however, has deemed these requirements unnecessary and expensive as well as an attempt to limit abortion access rather than provide safety to women.
 This part of the law was enforced in Texas in the beginning of October 2014, but its enforcement was suspended pending the outcome of this case.
 Texas had waived some or all of the surgical-center requirements for 336 of the 433 (78%) licensed ambulatory surgical centers in Texas, but had not waived any part of the surgical-center requirements for any of the abortion clinics in the state.